AkiyukiOkayasu/osc/README.md

 - string
 The other types are NOT supported.

-### Messages or Bundles
+### Message or Bundle
-Only OSC Messages are implemented.
+Only OSC Message is implemented.
-OSC Bundles are NOT supported.
+OSC Bundle is NOT supported.

 ## Install